Nakhon Ratchasima F.C.: The Division Two years

-In 2008, Korat finished fourth in the now defunct Division 2 Group A. Korat started the season slowly but embarked on a five-game winning streak in the middle third of the season which gave them a chance of promotion.
+In 2008, Nakhon Ratchasima finished fourth in the now defunct Division 2 Group A. Nakhon Ratchasima started the season slowly but embarked on a five-game winning streak in the middle third of the season which gave them a chance of promotion.
 However, a disappointing run-in meant that Korat eventually finished fourth.

-In 2009, Korat finished second in the inaugural Division 2 Northeast.
-Despite leading the division for most of the season, they slipped to second on the final day as they drew 1–1 at home with Nakhon Phanom FC whilst title rivals Loei City beat Chaiyaphum United 1–0 meaning that Loei took the title and the sole promotion play-offs spot on the final day of the season.
-Korat also reached the quarter-finals of the FA Cup (the only Regional League side to make it to that stage) but lost to TPL side Thai Port FC.
+In 2009, Nakhon Ratchasima finished second in the inaugural Division 2 Northeast.
+Despite leading the division for most of the season, they slipped to second on the final day as they drew 1–1 at home with Nakhon Phanom whilst title rivals Loei City beat Chaiyaphum United 1–0 meaning that Loei took the title and the sole promotion play-offs spot on the final day of the season.
+Nakhon Ratchasima also reached the quarter-finals of the FA Cup (the only Regional League side to make it to that stage) but lost to TPL side Thai Port.

-In 2010, the club finished fourth in the expanded 16-team Northeast Division.
+In 2010, Nakhon Ratchasima finished fourth in the expanded 16-team Northeast Division.
 Another high finish but they were far behind the top two of Loei and Buriram.
-Head coach Mann Jantanarm resigned after the 4–0 away defeat to Buriram F.C. and was replaced by a member of the backroom staff, Vichan Cha-on Sri.
-Despite a successful FA Cup run in 2009, the club fell at the first hurdle in the 2010 competition as they lost 2–1 away at F.C.
-Phuket.
+Head coach Mann Jantanarm resigned after the 4–0 away defeat to Buriram and was replaced by a member of the backroom staff, Vichan Cha-on Sri.
+Despite a successful FA Cup run in 2009, the club fell at the first hurdle in the 2010 competition as they lost 2–1 away at Phuket.
 They were slightly more successful in the relaunched League Cup.
 Loei City were beaten 3–1 at the 80th Birthday Stadium in the preliminary round.
-This set up a first round proper clash with TPL side Samut Songkhram F.C. to be played over two legs.
-A good first leg performance saw Korat go down just 1–0 to opponents ranked two divisions higher.
-In the second leg, however, Korat lost 7–0 as the class of the opposition finally told.
+This set up a first round proper clash with TPL side Samut Songkhram to be played over two legs.
+A good first leg performance saw Nakhon Ratchasima go down just 1–0 to opponents ranked two divisions higher.
+In the second leg, however, Nakhon Ratchasima lost 7–0 as the class of the opposition finally told.